bdefore/universal-redux/README.md

 With the default configuration, Universal Redux provides routing with [React Router](https://github.com/rackt/react-router) as well as a hot-reloading development server.
 Fonts and styles (SASS, Less, CSS) are also ready to go.

+There is an [example project](https://github.com/bdefore/react-redux-universal-hot-example/tree/example-project) which is continuously deployed [on Heroku](https://universal-redux.herokuapp.com).

 ### Usage

-There is an [example project](https://github.com/bdefore/react-redux-universal-hot-example/tree/example-project) which is continuously deployed [https://universal-redux.herokuapp.com](on Heroku).

 - Install